KDollmayer/cmsinla/client/README.md

    ```js
    REACT_APP_API_URL = "ENTER YOUR URL"
    ```
-4. You need a wordpress account for posting new blog posts.
-Contact admin to get access. karldollmayer@gmail.com
+4. You need a wordpress account for posting new blog posts. https://wordpress.com/learn/get-started/

+6. Send your wordpress Email och username to admin:  karldollmayer@gmail.com

 ## Run the project locally